K-a-n-d-i-n-s-k-y/PythonStuff/README.md

 Don't judge my optimisation, most of those had to run on [Numworks hardware](https://www.numworks.com/engineering/specs/) with a whopping unstable 45hz refresh rate

+Not much is commented, I might improve that someday.

 Nonetheless I'm still impressed by what's possible with little imagination and little computing power on these.